NuLink-network/docs/product/worker_running.md

 # NuLink Worker Initialization and Running

-If you install your Worker node via Docker, you can initialize and run it  by following instruction.
-And if you install your Worker node via local installation, please read local operation part.
+If install the Worker node via Docker, please initialize and run it using Docker as well.
+And if install the Worker node via local installation, please read local operation part.

 ## Run Node via Docker (Recommended)